Property Tax Allocation

 The County Auditor-Controller levies, receives and distributes (allocates/apportions) over $500 million in general property tax revenues annually on behalf of over 90 local jurisdictions.
 Property tax revenues are remitted only to local jurisdictions.
 Property tax revenues are not remitted to the State.

-For information on property tax amounts due or other property tax related questions, please contact the Tax Collector by email at [email protected] or by phone at (805) 781-5831.
+Please contact the Tax Collector by email at [email protected] or by phone at (805) 781-5831 if you have questions about your tax bill.

 If paying online: e-Check is free; fee for using credit or debit card.